 - You have control over how long and how often a student can view a lesson.
 You can make it timed, you can leave it open for students to come and go, or you can close the assessment when you want time to be up.
 Once a student hits “submit” on their assessment, they cannot return to the assessment unless you redirect the assessment to them.

 - Adding multimedia: images, video, audio, embed codes for simulations or other code is very easy in Edualstic.
 In most cases, you can embed multimedia in both the questions and the response options.

-- Students can show their work with Edulastic’s scratchpad, open response question, drawing answer, or by uploading a photo in the essay question type response box.
+- Students can show their work with Edulastic’s scratchpad, open response question, drawing answer, or by uploading a photo in the Upload question type.

 - You can not only create your own lessons and questions in Edulasic, but you can also pull from and customize content that’s already been shared in the Edulastic Public Libraries and Item Banks.